DAOmasons/RuleBook/how-to-play/index.md

 ### [Voters](/how-to-play/as-a-voter)

-You decide which Ship Operators will receive additional funds in future rounds.
+You decide with WARP voting which Ship Operators will receive additional funds in future rounds.
+Spectators can earn WARP by completing different [Warp Missions](/about/voting) during the funding round.

 - Vote to elect new Grant Ship Operators
 - Vote to reward or punish Ship Operators based on their performance